Exploring Cinque Terre, Italy

 Next was a stop for lunch in a small cafe.
 One of the most famous foods of this region is anchovies.
 Don’t think of the US version of anchovies in a can.
 The fisherman of this area are experts in catching this small fish and the restaurants know how to serve them.
 We chose one of the traditional ways to eat anchovies, simply marinated in olive oil and lemon.
 They were so fresh and so delicious.
 Of course we had to then to have a margarita pizza.
 It was delicious as well.

-We hiked up to get a view of the church named, Church of St. Margaret of Antioch.
+After checking out the area around the water, next, hike up to get a view of the church named, Church of St. Margaret of Antioch.
 The church itself is very small, with the octagon tower overlooking the chapel.

 This church was built sometime between the 11th and 13th century.
 Researching shows conflicting dates.
 It was expanded at least once after that.
 On this very warm day, the church was cool inside the thick ancient stone walls.